-Applicants must submit three letters of recommendation from individuals who know the applicant well and can speak to their ability to success in graduate school.
+Applicants must submit three letters of recommendation from individuals who know the applicant well and can speak to their ability to succeed in graduate school.

 International applicants from non-English speaking countries must demonstrate proficiency in English by completing one year of study with a minimum 3.0 GPA at an accredited college or university in the United States, or by obtaining the following minimum scores on the Test of English as a Foreign Language (TOEFL):